 Woven Bark Storage Basket

-Venue: we’ll be based in 70 acres of ancient coppiced woodland, on a family-run working farm.
-A peaceful and beautiful setting.
-Dernwood Farm Waldron, Nr Heathfield, Sussex, TN21 0PN
+Venue: 70 acre ancient coppiced woodland on a family-run working farm: peaceful and beautiful Dernwood Farm Nr Heathfield, East Sussex.

-On this in-depth woodland course you’ll forage all your materials: cutting the chestnut and then processing the bark fully.
-You’ll learn where, when and how to harvest bark in a sustainable way, and you’ll weave your basket together using nothing but the bark.
-Cut and used fresh, chestnut is particularly supple and pliable to work with.
+On this in-depth woodland course you’ll forage all your materials, cutting and processing the bark.
+You’ll learn where, when and how to harvest it in a sustainable way, and you’ll weave your basket using nothing but the bark itself.
+You’ll leave knowing all you need to make a bark container from start to finish.

 Thank you so much for a wonderful, and I mean REALLY wonderful day learning about bark, fire making and connecting to nature again, and all the good soul nourishing things that we did.
 I’m very pleased with my container.
 Mary said that the workshop was one of the best birthday presents she’s ever had!
-Amy H, Brighton

 Featured in the Guardian lifestyle section.
 National Geographic & Toyota put Native Hands in their top 125 UK adventures.